 5. The elusive and rare Florida panther finds refuge in the dense swamps of Fakahatchee Strand Preserve State Park, the western gateway to the Everglades.
-Seeing a Florida panther is an impactful and memorable experience.
+Seeing a Florida panther is a memorable experience.
 Watch for panthers on a tram ride down Janes Scenic Drive.

 6. What’s something you can find in Florida, but nowhere else?
 It’s not palm trees and white-sand beaches — it’s the Florida scrub-jay.
 Florida’s only endemic bird species, the scrub-jay’s survival is under threat from the disappearance of its sandy oak-scrub habitat.
 Oscar Scherer State Park, Savannas Preserve State Park and others are now sanctuaries for the famously friendly flyer, whose home depends on prescribed fire.

 7. This fluffy forest resident is no regular rodent.
 The Sherman’s fox squirrel is much larger than the typical eastern grey squirrel and can weigh up to three pounds.
 These foragers are a delight to see as they bound up and over fallen logs in the open pine forests at Mike Roess Gold Head Branch State Park.
 You can see them at state parks across Florida, and prescribed fire efforts are helping restore their habitat.